mehulagg/gitlab/doc/administration/reference_architectures/2k_users.md

 > **Table Footnotes:**
 >
 > - (1) can be optionally run as reputable third party external PaaS PostgreSQL solutions.
-Google Cloud SQL and AWS RDS are known to work.
+Google Cloud SQL and AWS RDS are known to work, however Azure Database for PostgreSQL is [not recommended](https://gitlab.com/gitlab-org/quality/reference-architectures/-/issues/61) due to performance issues.
 Consul is primarily used for PostgreSQL high availability so can be ignored when using a PostgreSQL PaaS setup.
 However it is also used optionally by Prometheus for Omnibus auto host discovery.
 > - (2) can be optionally run as reputable third party external PaaS Redis solutions.
 Google Memorystore and AWS Elasticache are known to work.
 > - (3) can be optionally run as reputable third party load balancing services (LB PaaS).
 AWS ELB is known to work.
 > - (4) can be optionally run as reputable third party object storage (storage PaaS).
 Google Cloud Storage and AWS S3 are known to work.